 SWEPSA has an annual meeting every fall.
 The annual meetings include paper-giving thematic workshops, a keynote address, and other joint activities.
-The 2017 annual meeting will be arranged by the political scientists at Karlstad University and will be held in Karlstad during October 2017.
-Further information will be provided later.
+The 2017 annual meeting was arranged by the political scientists at Karlstad University and was held in Karlstad during October 2017.
+Further information about coming meetings will be provided later.

 Collective Membership Fee is paid for those employed within Swedish Political Science Departments.

 Terence Fell, Mälardalen University